syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSegmentedControl/Customization.md

 ## Text appearance

-The text inside the segmented control can be customized by its font size, color, and its font family.
+The text inside the segmented control can be customized by its font size, color, and font family.

 ### Font family and size